-To develop and refine the communication skills of healthcare personnel
+To develop and refine the communication skills in healthcare personnel

-- Apply effective communication techniques to manage potentially manipulative patients
+- applying effective communication techniques to manage potentially manipulative patients

-- Recognise verbal and non-verbal cues associated with drug-seeking behaviour
+- recognizing the verbal and non-verbal cues associated with drug-seeking behaviour

-- Develop an empathetic but firm approach to managing drug-seeking behaviours
+- developing an empathetic but firm approach to managing drug-seeking behaviours

-- Develop the ability to maintain professional boundaries in emotionally charged situations
+- developing the ability to maintain professional boundaries in emotionally charged situations

-- Understand the importance of having a full patient history and medical records when assessing patients.
+- understanding the importance of patient history and medical records in assessing patient needs

 Characters

 Patient: Alex, a 32-year-old male presenting with severe back pain.
-Alex appears distressed and insists on requiring strong painkillers, specifically naming opioids.
+Appears distressed and insists on needing strong painkillers, specifically naming opioids.
 Known for frequent A&E visits.

 Nurse: An experienced A&E nurse tasked with assessing and managing Alex’s complaint.
 Must apply clinical guidelines and maintain professional demeanour.